TeamHeka/medkit/docs/examples/cleaning_text.md

 - multiple newlines characters;
 - long parentheses and numbers in English format.

-This complicates text segmentation, it may be a good idea to clean up the text before segmenting or creating annotations.
+This complicates text segmentation of the text, it may be a good idea to clean up the text before segmenting or creating annotations.

-## Using EDSCleaner to clean the document
+## Using EDSCleaner operation

-When a `TextDocument` is created, medkit creates a `raw_segment` that stores the raw text of the document.
-That is the segment on which we run the cleanup operation.
+As mentioned before, you can create your own custom cleanup operation.
+In this case, we use the predefined operation for a french document (coming from the EDS) to format the document.

+The main idea is to transform the `raw_segment` and keep track of the modifications made by the operation.
+That segment is defined using the span of the text.

+**A span in medkit**
+> In medkit the span of an annotation is a list of simple spans {class}`~medkit.core.text.Span`  or modified spans {class}`~medkit.core.text.ModifiedSpan`.
+With this mechanism, we keep track of the modifications and can return to the original version whenever we want.

-In this case, we initialize the `EDS_cleaner` with `keep_endlines=True` to facilitate the visualization.
+The `EDSCleaner` is configurable, we initialize `keep_endlines=True` to facilitate the visualization.
 Otherwise, the output segment would be a plain text with no newlines `(\n)` characters.

 ```{code-cell} ipython3
 from medkit.text.preprocessing import EDSCleaner